GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 {% endAside %}

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vkcDhH8uyPOODVrKTpKH.png",
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vkcDhH8uyPOODVrKTpKH.png",
        alt="A screenshot of the permission request UI.", height="310", width="481" %}

 Click the Accept button and you will see a code that looks something like this:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/oCXSDgT7JuB3yvD8V1CJ.png", alt="A screenshot of the UI for copying code.", height="173", width="414" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/oCXSDgT7JuB3yvD8V1CJ.png", alt="A screenshot of the UI for copying code.", height="173", width="414" %}

 Use this value to request an access token.
 For example, using `curl`, you can get an access token by executing the following command (replacing the values of $CLIENT\_ID, $CLIENT_SECRET, and \$CODE